 Veterinary bills have a habit of coming along at the worst possible time.
+Can you pay for them?
+What about buying pet insurance?
 But how can you find the best pet insurance for your needs?

-The fact is, though, that veterinary bills have a habit of appearing when you least need them – and if they’re really big, they can cause havoc with your finances.
+The fact is, though, that they will get ill or hurt at some point and the associated veterinary bills have a habit of appearing when you least need them – and if they’re really big, they can really cause havoc with your finances.

-That’s why wise pet owners choose the best pet insurance they can find.
+That’s why many pet owners decide to buy pet insurance and choose the best pet insurance they can find.

 How much excess are you willing to pay?